Choked accretion onto a Schwarzschild black hole: A hydrodynamical jet-launching mechanism: Analytic model

 In the case of Schwarzschild spacetime with spherical coordinates $(t, \,r, \, \theta, \,\phi)$, \eq{e2.11} has as general solution \citep{petrich88}

-where $Y_{lm}$ are spherical harmonics, $P_{lm}$, $Q_{lm}$ are Legendre functions on $\xi = r/M -1$, and $\rho_0$ is a constant value that will help us to normalise the density field later on. \cite{petrich88} showed that requiring a regular solution across the black horizon necessarily implies that all $B_{lm}$ vanish identically except for $B_{00}$ which is in turn fixed as $B_{00} = 4M\rho_0$.
+where $Y_{lm}$ are spherical harmonics, $P_{lm}$, $Q_{lm}$ are Legendre functions on $\xi = r/M -1$, and $e$ is a constant related to the boundary conditions as we will show later on. \cite{petrich88} showed that requiring a regular solution across the black horizon necessarily implies that all $B_{lm}$ vanish identically except for $B_{00}$ which is in turn fixed as $B_{00} = 4Me$.

 On the other hand, the coefficients $A_{lm}$ can be freely specified in order to match some given boundary conditions.
-In the present case, the assumption of axisymmetry leads us to consider only the $m=0$ modes, while demanding reflection symmetry with respect to the equatorial plane, leaves us with only multipoles with even $l$ different from zero.
+In the present case, the assumption of axisymmetry leads us to consider only the $m=0$ modes, while demanding reflection symmetry with respect to the equatorial plane, leaves us only with even-$l$ multipoles different from zero.
 The lowest order model featuring both inflow and outflow regions can then be obtained from a velocity potential as in \eq{e2.12} with all $A_{lm} = 0$ except for $A_{20}$, i.e.

-where $A_2 = 4\sqrt{\pi/5} \,A_{20}/\rho_0$.
+where $A = 4\sqrt{\pi/5} \,A_{20}/e$.

 Note that a different choice of the coefficients $A_{lm}$ will result in quite different flow configurations.
-For instance, \cite{petrich88,tejeda18} adopt the monopole $l=1$ to study the scenario of wind accretion.
+For instance, \cite{petrich88,tejeda18} adopt the dipole $l=1$ to study the scenario of wind accretion.